Vorotnavank

-Vorotnavank (Որոտնավանք) is a monastic complex located along a ridge overlooking the Vorotan gorge, between the villages of Vaghatin and Vorotan in the Syunik Province of Armenia.
+Vorotnavank (Որոտնավանք) is a monastic complex located along a ridge overlooking the Vorotan gorge, between the villages of Vaghatin and Vorotan, about 14 km east of Sisian in the Syunik Province of Armenia.
 The complex is surrounded by a high stone wall for defense against foreign invasions and once housed workshops, stores, a seminary, resort, cemetery and an alms-house.
 A pillar stood in the yard of the monastery symbolizing that there were monks entering into religious service and kings inaugurated at this location.
 Hovhan Vorotnetsi (1315-1398), an Armenian medieval philosopher and theologian as well as the founder of Tatev Vardapetaran University lived and worked at the monastery.

 Architecture

 Surp Stepanos Church

 The main church of Surp Stepanos was built in 1000 by Queen Shahandukht, ruler of the lands of Syunik.
 Prior to the construction of the church stood a shrine to Saint Grigor Lusavorich.
 Four sacristies were placed at the southeastern end of S. Stepanos.